Skip to main content

 What if I remove my anonymity but I’m not contacted?
 Can I get in touch with them?

 Sadly not.
 Not everyone knows they have been conceived as the result of a donation, so they may not even know to look for you.
-This can understandably be upsetting for some people, so you should consider talking through your expectations with family and/or friends and with a professional through our support service.
+This can understandably be upsetting for some people, so you should consider talking through your expectations with family and/or friends.

 You can, however, find out the number of children conceived from your donation, their gender and year of birth if you donated after 1 August 1991.